Compare IPTV Subscription Plans

 What Virgin TV Stream is (and what TV 360 was) #

-Virgin TV Stream is delivered over your broadband connection rather than down the coax cable that historically carried Virgin Media's TV signal.
+To frame this Virgin TV verdict properly, start with the delivery model: Virgin TV Stream is delivered over your broadband connection rather than down the coax cable that historically carried Virgin Media's TV signal.
 The hardware is a small puck — the Stream Box — that plugs into the TV via HDMI and connects to your home network over Wi-Fi or wired Ethernet.
 The box runs Android TV at its core, with a Virgin-skinned launcher on top, so apps from Netflix, Prime Video, Disney+, BBC iPlayer, ITVX, Channel 4, My5, YouTube and the rest of the standard British line-up are all installed and updated in the same way they are on a Google TV.
+Full product details are listed on Virgin Media's official Stream TV page.

 The older Virgin TV 360 service runs on the V6 set-top box — a much chunkier piece of kit with internal storage, twin tuners, and the ability to record live broadcasts to a hard drive.
 TV 360 still exists and Virgin Media has not forced existing V6 households onto Stream.
 The two products co-exist, and Virgin's sales flow nudges new customers toward Stream because it is cheaper to ship and has no engineer-fitted recorder.